sinantanrikut/swfitui-coinx/README.md

 1. Clone the repository
 git clone https://github.com/sinantanrikut/swfitui-coinx.git

-2. Open the Xcode project file `CryptoCoin Tracker.xcodeproj`
+2. Open the Xcode project file `CryptoCoin.xcodeproj`
 3. Build and run the app on your device or simulator

 ## Dependencies